muratincir/account-backend/README.md

 # FolksDev
-account using Spring Boot and kotlin
+account using Spring Boot and kotlin.
 Developed with folksdev course